jbentzen/framer-scrollcontroller/README.md

 ### Tween
+The tween defines what happens in a scene by animating a defined layer (triggerLayer by default) between states defined by from and/or to properties.
+The tween will start its animation (with its defined animation options) when its scene starts or it will modulate based on scroll progress between from and to when its scene starts until it ends if the scene has a duration.
+Multiple tweens can be added on the same layer with the same properties if their scenes are defined in succession and the tweens define both from and to properties and disable their initialisation.

 | Property | Type | Default | Description |
 | :--- | :--- | :--- |  :--- |
 | `Tween.source` | Object | `ScrollComponent` | Get tween ScrollComponent |